 The threat landscape is changing as well.

 Technological advancements like cloud computing and AI are blurring the lines between the physical and digital worlds.
-As a result, digitalization has unwittingly created new threats along with all the positives it has brought.
+As a result, digitalization has unwittingly created new threats and all the positives it has brought.
 This raises the need for new ways of dealing with security risk and threat detection management: We need intelligent systems that can handle overwhelming amounts of data so that humans can focus on their core business and run more efficient operations.

-How's that impacting alarm management?
+How is digitalization impacting alarm management?

-What's the value of the digitalization of alarm management then?
+What's the value of the digitalization of alarm management, then?

 To guarantee the highest availability of all offered services, cloud-based alarm management platforms like evalink talos run on microservices.
-Designed redundantly and backed up by a multi-regional setting and multiple data centers, it offers reliability, ensures business continuity and improved disaster recovery, and minimizes the risk of facing any downtime or productivity losses.
+Designed redundantly and backed up by a multi-regional setting and multiple data centers, it provides reliability, ensures business continuity and improved disaster recovery, and minimizes the risk of facing any downtime or productivity losses.

 Moving businesses to the cloud may reduce the cost of maintaining or upgrading IT systems the conventional way: Buying new models relying on legacy infrastructures.
 Using a cloud-based model for alarm management instead can be more cost-effective.
 How?
 By translating the investment expenditure for new equipment or external hosting into operational spending only.
 Many cloud solutions offer one-time-payment or pay-as-you-go models so that IT costs can be lowered to a significant amount, like the evalink talos alarm management platform.

-Digitalization as direct access to any applications.
+Digitalization is direct access to any applications.

-The evalink marketplace is an excellent example of that: Out of many different integrations to choose from, it offers a convenient way of extending a business's existing security systems with additional services that expand its insight into an on-site situation.
+The evalink marketplace is an excellent example: Out of many different integrations to choose from, it offers a convenient way of extending a business's existing security systems with additional services that expand its insight into an on-site situation.
 These include, for instance, (instant) notifications (like Slack), access control (Brivo), or video surveillance tools (Eagle Eye Networks, Milestone) that add camera pictures to an alarm management platform.
 By enabling the interconnection and communication between systems like alarm panels or receivers based on diverging protocols, integrations like these fill in potential gaps between the products and services.

 Every journey begins with a first step.

-And when you see all the possibilities that digitizing your alarm management system will bring to your business, you're bound to wonder what made you stick to the old system for so long – we're sure about that.
+And when you see all the possibilities that digitizing your alarm management system will bring to your business, you're bound to wonder what made you stick to the old plan for so long – we're sure about that.